 INNORBIS automates the process of collecting data from an enormous amount of sources and formats.
 These input data are then evaluated, aggregated and processed into one powerful data set that we bind to one identity (company or country) for advanced forward looking analysis and comparison.

-Going beyond the data access , INNORBIS simplifies measurement and connects its results with significantly more key performance indicators (KPIs) than the competition.
-Higher quality results like these deliver objective sustainability performance measures that are informative and useful no matter the size of business.
+Higher quality results that deliver objective sustainability performance measures that are informative and useful no matter the size of business.
 The result is that we can can provide a superior business analysis as a service.

 A fair amount of company data and sustainability information is available.
-These are difficult data sources to tap via automated processing.
+These are difficult data sources to combine, clean and transform via automated processing.
 Ahead of the market, we are on seeking long-term solutions derived from training a neural network to parse and convert such statements into well-defined rating categories that can be used downstream.
 Past that, we are also involved in advanced theory-based methods that do not need data-based training, but can accurately evaluate the meaning of written text based on the complexity of the concepts.